Super Bowl LV: Kansas City Chiefs

 Kansas City's offense ranked first in the NFL in yards (6,653) and sixth in points scored (473).
 Quarterback Patrick Mahomes made the Pro Bowl for the third consecutive season, throwing for 4,740 yards (second in the league) and 38 touchdowns, with only six interceptions, while also finishing the season as Kansas City's second leading rusher with a career high 308 yards and two scores.
 His main target was Pro Bowl tight end Travis Kelce, who caught 105 passes for 1,416 yards and 11 touchdowns, making him the NFL's second leading receiver and setting a new league record for receiving yards by a tight end.
 Pro Bowl receiver Tyreek Hill had 87 receptions for 1,276 yards and 15 touchdowns, while also rushing for 132 yards and two touchdowns.
 Mahomes also had receivers Demarcus Robinson (45 receptions for 466 yards), Mecole Hardman (41 reception for 561 yards and 360 return yards on special teams), and Sammy Watkins (37 receptions for 421 yards).
 The team's leading rusher from 2019, Damien Williams, opted out of the 2020 season due to COVID-19 concerns and because his mother had recently been diagnosed with Stage IV cancer.
-In his place, rookie running back Clyde Edwards-Helaire stepped up to fill the void, rushing for 808 yards and four touchdowns, while also catching 36 passes for 297 yards and another touchdown alongside Le'Veon Bell who had 254 yards and two touchdowns after being released from the New York Jets earlier that season.
-Tackle Eric Fisher led the Chiefs offensive line, making his second Pro Bowl selection.
+In his place, rookie running back Clyde Edwards-Helaire stepped up to fill the void, rushing for 808 yards and four touchdowns, while also catching 36 passes for 297 yards and another touchdown.
+Tackle Eric Fisher led the Chiefs offensive line, earning a Pro Bowl selection.
 However, he was forced to miss the Super Bowl after suffering a torn achilles tendon in the AFC championship game.
 Laurent Duvernay-Tardif, a starting guard for the 2019 season, was first NFL player to announce he would not play the season because of COVID-19, instead working as an orderly at a Montreal long-term care facility during the pandemic.
 On special teams, kicker Harrison Butker made 25-of-27 field goals, including all four of his attempts from over 50 yards.

 The Chiefs defense was ranked 16th in the league in yards allowed (5,733).
-The Chiefs defensive line was led by Pro Bowl selections Chris Jones (71/2 sacks and two forced fumbles) and Frank Clark (six sacks).
+The Chiefs defensive line was led by Pro Bowl selections Chris Jones (71/2 sacks and two forced fumbles) and Frank Clark (6 sacks).
 Linebacker Anthony Hitchens ranked second on the team with 78 tackles.
 Kansas City's secondary was led by Pro Bowl strong safety Tyrann Mathieu (68 tackles, six interceptions, and one fumble recovery) and free safety Daniel Sorensen (91 tackles, three interceptions, and two forced fumbles).